tochman/the_blue_print/chapters/03-state-and-props.md

 In this structure, the `MusicLibrary` component manages the state that multiple child components need.
 The selected piece flows down to components that need to display or work with it, while actions like selecting a piece or completing a practice session flow back up through callback functions.

-## Component Composition and Prop Drilling
+## Component composition and prop drilling

 As your component hierarchy grows deeper, you might encounter "prop drilling": the need to pass props through multiple levels of components just to reach a deeply nested child.
 While prop drilling isn't inherently bad for shallow hierarchies, it can become cumbersome when props need to travel through many intermediate components.